aneudya4/Store/README.md

 # Comparing-movies-app

 My version of a mobile phone Store, <br/>
-the products are being fetch by from the www.bestbuy.com api.
+the products are being fetch from the www.bestbuy.com api.

 <h2> Usage </h2>
 this is pure educational, the products on this website cant be bought.